varigence/docs/bimlflex/concepts/data-vault-standards.md

 - ConfigurationKey `RowEffectiveFromDate`.
 The `ConfigurationValue` can be renamed based on your naming conventions.
 - This is optional, but recommended value if supported by your target platform.
 - Not part of the Hub primary key.
-- Default name is `FlexRowEffectiveFromDate` and the recommended name is `DWH_LOAD_DT` changed to conform to your naming standards.
+- The default name is `FlexRowEffectiveFromDate` and the recommended name is `DWH_LOAD_DT` changed to conform to your naming standards.

 ### Record Source